twostraws/Sitrep/README.md

 Behind the scenes, Sitrep captures a lot more information that could be utilized – how many functions you have, how many comments (regular and documentation), how large your enums are, and more.
 These aren’t currently reported, but could be in a future release.
 It’s also written as both a library and an executable, so it can be integrated elsewhere as needed.

 Sitrep is built using Apple’s [SwiftSyntax](https://github.com/apple/swift-syntax), which means it parses Swift code accurately and efficiently.
+Make sure that SwiftSyntax version specified in Package.swift matches your current Swift tools version (i.e. if you're using Swift tools 5.3 you need to update spec from `0.50200.0` to `0.50300.0`).

 ## Installation